tanishaagarwal0023/Signup-and-Login-Page/README.md

 This is Sign-up and Login page built with HTML and CSS.
-The Login page requires a username and password and the Sign-up page requires the full name , email id , usernam eand password.
+The Login page requires a username and password and the Sign-up page requires the full name , email id , username and password.
 HTML Structure:
 The page contains two forms: one for Signup and one for Login .Each form includes input fields for name, email, username and password, and has a button to submit the form.
 At the bottom of each form, there's a link that allows users to switch between the signup and login forms.
 CSS Styling: